NavneelSinghal/vim-cpp-auto-include/README.md

 New features:

 1. Indented headers are not treated as already included.
 This is done to avoid messing with `#include`s that are inside `#ifdef`s etc.
-2. Add support for class template argument deduction in C++17
+2. Add support for class template argument deduction in C++17.
+3. Stop forced removal of header files not deduced from keywords.
+4. Add support for C++17 features in the STL.
+5. Add support for GNU policy-based data structures.

 ## Original README